Monitoring Device Availability and Latency

 1. Click Save.

-NOTE: The Ping & Poll Timeout (Msec) setting in the Behavior Settings page (System > Settings > Behavior) affects how SL1 monitors device availability.
+NOTE: The Ping & Poll Timeout (Msec) setting in the Behavior Settings page (System > Settings > Behavior) affects how Skylar One monitors device availability.
 This field specifies the number of milliseconds the discovery tool and availability polls will wait for a response after pinging a device.
 After the specified number of milliseconds have elapsed, the poll will timeout.

 Defining Availability Thresholds